MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11ddi_dispatch.md

 #### - ThreadGroupCountX [in]

  The size, in thread groups, of the x-dimension of the thread-group grid.
 The maximum size is 65535.

+#### - ThreadGroupCountY [in]

+ The size, in thread groups, of the y-dimension of the thread-group grid.
+The maximum size is 65535.

+#### - ThreadGroupCountZ [in]

+ The size, in thread groups, of the z-dimension of the thread-group grid.
+The maximum size is 65535.

 ## -returns